open-source-tabletop/cadence/core-rules/core-rules.md

 ### Vehicles and Transports

-Vehicles are a special type of model typically characterised by their increased size, limited flexibility when moving, and inability to interact with some kinds of terrain.
-These limitations are often balanced with increased firepower and armour.
-Transports are a type of vehicle which can be used to move other models around the battlefield.
+Vehicles are a special type of model typically characterised by their increased size, firepower, and armour, but also alimited flexibility when moving, and inability to interact with some kinds of terrain.
+Transports are a type of vehicle which can also be used to move other models around the battlefield.
 The following rules represent a simple way to include vehicles in a game module which can be used as presented, expanded upon, or replaced with custom rules.

 Models with the **Vehicle** or **Transport** special rules have the following changes to their rules:

-#### Vehicle Movement
+#### Vehicle Movement Restrictions

 When a vehicle moves it must always move directly forward or backward and may not freely pivot during this movement.
 During either a Move or Advance action the model may make up to 2 pivots of up to 45 degrees - these must be separated by moving at least 1 inch.